V2arK/FluidSim/README.md

 #### Code structure

-All of my implementation related to Smooth particle hydrodynamics is inside `pbd.h`.
+All of my implementation related to Smooth particle hydrodynamics is inside `fbh.h`.
 The structure of it can be summarized as:

 ```
 ParticleSystem